 On the first day of your period you telephone the nurses and arrange to pick up the medication you will need.
 The Frozen Cycle First Day Fee is also payable then.
-On Day two of your cycle you will be asked to start taking a daily ethinylestradiol capsule, 30mcg for two days then increase the dose to 50mcg.
+On Day two of your cycle you will be asked to commence Progynova medication, your nurse will let you know the dose regime.
 We arrange an ultrasound and blood test appointment around day 12 to 14 to measure the lining of the uterus and measure your oestrogen levels.

-At this time the nurses will tell you when to start inserting your progesterone pessaries (one twice a day) at the same time the dose of Ethinylestradiol drops back to 30mcg.
+At this time the nurses will tell you when to start inserting your progesterone pessaries (one twice a day).